metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/csv2pheno_ranker/README.md

 # HOW TO RUN CSV2PHENO-RANKER

 The software requires a CSV file as the input and operates with default settings.
-By default, both the `JSON` file and the configuration file will be created in the same directory as the input file, and will share the same basename
+By default, both the `JSON` file and the configuration file will be created in the same directory as the input file, and will share the same basename.

+If you have columns with nested values make sure that you use `--array-separator` to define the delimiting character (default is "|").

 If you want to change some parameters please take a look to the synopsis.